ConchoPecan/ReportMod/Tutorial.md

 The great thing about HTML is that once you set the report, everything you do will only affect the copy of the report, and nothing else.

 **Command Line**

+Arguments:
+	--html		Input html folder Flag – If --docx is not chosen, this is necessary --docx		Input docx file Flag – If --html is not chosen, this is necessary -i		The name of the initial report - necessary
+	-o		Name of output folder or file – necessary
+	-e		Regex String to search for and replace - Optional -s		String to replace matches - Default is ***** - Optional -b		Blur all images of the report - Optional
+	-t		Shrink all images of the report - HTML only – Optional

+These are the arguments for this python script.
+I'll go over each group:

+	python ReportMod.py (--html | --docx) -i InputFile -o OutputFile [-e RegexString] [-s CensorString] [-b] [t]

+(--html | --docx)
+These are called flags.
+To run this program, you must have one or the other.
+These determine how the script behaves, and it will error out if you feed it a docx file but have the --html flag and ask the script to shrink images!

+-i InputFile
+This is your report that you want to make a redacted copy of

+-o Output File
+This is where you are dumping the redacted copy to

+-e RegexString
+This is the string you are search for to replace.
+This is the sensitive data!

+-s CensorString
+This is what you are replacing the sensitive data with

+-b
+A switch to blur images

+-t
+A switch to shrink images.
+Pairing this with the --docx flag will produce errors.

+Examples

+	python ReportMod.py --html -i "C:\Users\ConchoPecan\Documents\reports\HTMLReport" -o "C:\Users\ConchoPecan\Documents\redacted\HTMLReport" -e "Sensitive Information" -s "*****" -b -t

+This takes a HTML report, prints out a copy to ~/Documents/redacted, replaces "Sensitive Information" (without quotes) with the Censored string, shrinks then blurs images.

+	python ReportMod.py --docx -i "C:\Users\ConchoPecan\Documents\reports\CasePaper.docx" -o "C:\Users\ConchoPecan\Documents\redacted\HTMLReport" -e "Sensitive Information" -s "*****" -b

+This takes in a docx report, prints out a copy to ~/Documents/redacted, replaces the regex string, and blurs images.